Top 10 Economic Predictions for the Next 10 Years

 The Congressional Budget Office (CBO) predicts a modified U-shaped recovery.

 The Congressional Budget Office (CBO) predicted the third-quarter data would improve, but not enough to make up for earlier losses.
 The economy won't return to its pre-pandemic level until the middle of 2022, the agency forecasts.
 Unfortunately, the CBO was right.
 For example, the GDP rate for the third quarter of 2020 was 33.1%, but it still was not enough to recover the prior decline in Q2.

 The Federal Debt Will Increase

-On June 10, 2020, the U.S. debt exceeded $26 trillion.
-The COVID-19 pandemic added to the debt with the CARES Act and a reduction in tax revenues.
-The U.S. debt-to-GDP ratio is 136%.
-It’s above the 77% tipping point recommended by the International Monetary Fund.
+On Oct.
+1, 2020, the U.S. debt exceeded $27 trillion.
+The COVID-19 pandemic added to the debt with the CARES Act and lower tax revenues.
+The U.S. debt-to-gross domestic product ratio rose to 127% by the end of Q3—that's much higher than the 77% tipping point recommended by the International Monetary Fund.

 The debt level is not sustainable if interest rates were to rise.

 Higher interest rates would increase the interest payments on the debt.
 That's unlikely as long as the U.S. economy remains in recession.
 The Federal Reserve will keep interest rates low to spur growth.

 Disagreements over how to reduce the debt may translate into a debt crisis if the debt ceiling needs to be raised.
 In the long term, balancing the budget means spending cuts because Trump has cut taxes.
 Social Security pays for itself, and Medicare partially does, at least for now.

 As Washington wrestles with the best way to address the debt, uncertainty arises over tax rates, benefits, and federal programs.
 Businesses react to this uncertainty by hoarding cash, hiring temporary instead of full-time workers, and delaying major investments.